 One of the obvious questions that arise now is – How an investor filters good investment?
 How does an investor decide which instrument is suitable for specific goals?
 We, at ORO, feel that is important to provide investors with a quick checklist that would help them make informed decision-making.
 In this article, we present you with 10 questions you should ask yourself before making any investment decision and based on your answers decide on your investment instrument.

-- Do you understand what you are investing?
+- Do you understand what you are investing in?

 We believe if an investment can’t be explained in simple terms it means: